ClementineOldfield/barrio-rails-app/README.md

 *4. Describe the network infrastructure the App may be based on.*

 *5. Identify and describe the software to be used in your App.*

+Barrio is built in [Ruby on Rails](https://rubyonrails.org/) as the framework.
+Rails is a web-application framework for Ruby that uses an MVC (Model, View, Controller) architectural structure to handle the communication between the data, logic and browser-rendered content.

+The database is Postgresql.
+An open-source SQL database.
+Rails integrates nicely with the database, allowing us to query it with Ruby, instead of writing SQL.

+On completion, the app will be deployed on Heroku, which is a platform that allows developers to deploy, run and manage applications entirely on the cloud

 *6. Identify the database to be used in your App and provide a justification for your choice.*